klouisbrother/ba-kyma-prototype/4.3.4_testing/README.md

 ## Test the Microservice by triggering an event from the SAP Commerce Mock

-To test if the configuration was done successfully, one of the pre-defined "SAP Commerce Cloud - Events" has to be triggered.
+To test if the configuration was done successfully, one of the pre-defined "SAP Commerce Cloud - Events" must be triggered.
 In the further case, is will be demonstrated by using the earlier used business case by triggering the Event "order.created.v1".
 To send an event from the SAP-Commerce-Mock to the Microservice "orders-service" perform the following steps.

 1. Go to the "sap-commerce-mock" namespace and access the SAP-Commerce-Mock via the Host-URL under Discovery and Network -> API Rules.